On tested Bousfield-Friedlander localizations: Abstract

 \section{Abstract}

-We demonstrate that a Bousfield--Friedlander localization with a set of test morphisms in the sense introduced by Bandklayder, Bergner, Griffiths, Johnson, and Santhanam can also be characterized as a left Bousfield localization at the set of test morphisms.
-This viewpoint enables us to establish a homogeneous model structure associated with any calculus arising from a Bousfield--Friedlander localization of this form.
-As a corollary, we show that homogeneous functors in discrete calculus coincide up to homotopy with those in Goodwillie calculus.
-Finally, we illustrate this framework by proving that the polynomial model structure of Weiss calculus is a particular instance of tested Bousfield--Friedlander localization.
+We show that a Bousfield--Friedlander localization of a model category of functors with respect to a set of test morphisms, as introduced by Bandklayder, Bergner, Griffiths, Johnson, and Santhanam, can be characterized as a left Bousfield localization at a specific tensoring of the set of homotopy generators.
+This reformulation immediately strengthens their main result by establishing that such localizations always yield cellular or combinatorial model categories.
+We apply this framework to functor calculus in two key ways.
+First, we construct a homogeneous model structure for any calculus arising from tested Bousfield–Friedlander localization.
+As a consequence, we construct a Quillen adjunction between homogeneous functors in Goodwillie calculus and homogeneous functors in the discrete calculus of Bauer, Johnson, and McCarthy.
+Second, we show that the polynomial model structure of Weiss calculus is a specific instance of this localization framework, suggesting a unifying perspective on various flavours of functor calculus.